rtoal/plang-glossary/README.md

 In a method invocation, the object on which a method is invoked.

 ### Record
 An object whose components are labeled values.
+Records are often immutable.

+### Recursion
+The process of repeating in a self-similar fashion.
+Objects that contain self-similar smaller copies (or near-copies) of themselves, or algorithms implemented with internal copies of themselves, are **recursive**.

 ### Reference
 An object that refers to another object, called its **referent**.
 Often used to allow sharing of data.
 A reference may be dereferenced to obtain the referent, but does not act on behalf of the reference as does a proxy.